-Pet Transport has become a huge industry, and when we want to take our beloved furrbabies with us on holiday or we might be relocating, it can become a rather stressful situation for the family.
-Understanding what the process entails and preparing you and your pet/s for the journey could ease the stress levels significantly.
+Pet Transport has become an enormous industry, and when we want to take our beloved furbabies with us on holiday or we might be moving homes and relocating, it can become a very stressful situation for the whole family.
+Recognizing everything required for the journey, and preparing you and your pet/s could ease the stress levels significantly.

-Herewith a few important questions answered by a Pet Transport company in South Africa known as The Pets Taxi.
+Herewith a few important questions answered by a Pet Transport company in South Africa.

 Question: Where in the plane does my pet fly?